Blue house entryway and front door with bushes on each side.

 1. Evaluate Your Finances

 The home buying process is a big step, especially for first-time home buyers.
 VA loans offer an amazing opportunity for service members to get a loan with no down payment.
-However, you’ll still need to meet the VA loan’s financial requirements, so being in the best financial position will help your chances of approval.
+However, you still need to meet the VA loan’s financial requirements and a strong financial position helps your chances of approval.

 Consider pulling your credit report and taking steps to increase your credit score.
 You’ll also want to look at your outstanding debts and pay down any credit cards or other loans if possible.
 This help positively impacts your DTI.
 Anything you can do to improve your financial standing can help increase the chances of getting initial approval.